The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Acknowledgments

 The authors thank Thorsten Naab for helpful discussions which helped improve the first version of this draft, and for contributions to the LYRA simulation data from which this work draws upon.
+EZ further thanks Jose Benavides and Simeon Bird for providing additional clarifying insights on the ideas presented in this work.
 EZ and LVS acknowledge the financial support received through NSF-CAREER-1945310, NSF-AST-2107993, and NSF-AST-2408339 grants.
 Computations were performed using the computer clusters and data storage resources of the HPCC, which were funded by grants from NSF (MRI-2215705, MRI-1429826) and NIH (1S10OD016290-01A1).
 TAG acknowledges the computing time provided by the Leibniz Rechenzentrum (LRZ) of the Bayerische Akademie der Wissenschaften on the machine SuperMUC-NG (pn73we).
 HL is supported by the National Key R\&D Program of China No. 2023YFB3002502, the National Natural Science Foundation of China under No. 12373006 and 12533004, and the China Manned Space Program with grant No. CMS-CSST-2025-A10.
 FM gratefully acknowledges funding from the European Union – NextGenerationEU, in the framework of the HPC project – “National Centre for HPC, Big Data and Quantum Computing” (PNRR – M4C2 – I1.4 – CN00000013 -– CUP J33C22001170001).